 Doubling Down on Doubling the Pell Grant

-More than 80 groups support doubling the Pell Grant
+More than 1,200 organizations and institutions support doubling the Pell Grant.

 The Pell Grant program is the foundation of college aid for over 7 million students annually, including nearly 60 percent of Black students and nearly half of Hispanic students.